 Che Guevara summed up the result of the Bay of Pigs when he “accidentally” met up with White House aide Richard Goodwin at an OAS meeting in Uruguay.
 Please convey our thanks to your president for the Bay of Pigs, Che said.
 “The Revolution is even more ensconced in power than ever because of the US invasion.”

-More by Prof. Jonathan C. Brown on Not Even Past:
+More by Dr. Jonathan C. Brown on Not Even Past: